 “Hunger unleashes the madman in us”

-Galder Gaztelu-Urrutia’s debut sci-fi horror The Platform was released on Netflix a few days before the quarantine started.
+Galder Gaztelu-Urrutia’s debut sci-fi horror film The Platform (2019) was released on Netflix a few days before the quarantine started.
 Now, if this has been good or bad timing depends on one’s idea of what the future might hold for mankind.
 Or is the future now?

 Goreng (Iván Massagué) wakes up in cell 48, his Don Quixote book by his side.
 His cryptic roommate, Trimagasi (Zorion Eguileor) gradually explains the workings of the four-walled inferno, pierced by a descending platform that delivers food to the inmates.
 However, the prepared banquet never makes it to the lower floors, as the upper ones greedily overeat and spoil what’s left.
 People cannot hoard food, each one is entitled to one personal item, and every month they are randomly reassigned to a new floor.